 Finger to Nose Test

 The second non-standardized test used commonly is the Finger to Nose Test.
 The subject is told to stand with his feet together, his hands at his sides with his palms facing forward.
 The subject is told to basically make a fist with their index finger extended downward towards their feet, close their eyes and alternate using each finger to touch, back and forth, left and right, the tip of their nose with the tip of his finger.
 Again, without standardization, officers instruct it differently, and it is impossible for an officer to make any conclusions about impairment, and frequently they are left nit-picking about whether the tip or the pad of the finger was used.
 That has nothing to do with impairment and should be pointed out.

 How to Beat Standardized Field Sobriety Tests

 It is important to always remember that standardized field sobriety tests have been validated by NHTSA only when used with a specific set of instructions, a specific demonstration, and specific clues or cues must be noted.
 The officer should give the instructions for a test word for word.
 Secondly, the officer must demonstrate them properly.
 Finally, the officer must actually know the clues or cues to look for to judge performance properly.
 If you have a standardized test without standardized instruction, demonstration and assessment, the validity of the results is compromised and therefore useless.
 Cross-examination of the officer is the key opportunity to attack the FSTs.
-I have taken the twenty-four hour class that most officers get, so I know how to attack an officer on cross to invalidate the officer's conclusions of impairment.
+I have taken the twenty-four hour class that most officers get, so an experienced Santa Ana DUI defense attorney like myself, knows how to attack an officer on cross to invalidate the officer's conclusions of impairment.
 This can demystify this junk science to a jury and help win your case.